The History of Active Directory Security

 August 2016: Bloodhound tool released at DEFCON 23 originally written by Will Schroeder, Rohan Vazarkar, & Andy Robbins.
 ID: S0521

-February 2017: Detect Kerberoasting with No false positives
+February 2017: Detect Kerberoasting with no false positives by Sean Metcalf.

 ADSecurity article on this